 Learn to use up your leftovers

 Many of us make extra portions of our dishes only to end up tossing them in the trash at the end of the week.
 Make it a point to use up your leftovers.
 Some of us are more likely to eat these dishes a day or two after they’ve been made (rather than the following week), as the flavours will stay more intact.
 If this is you, don’t put off eating these foods!
 Take them along as a lunch or eat them for dinner.

 A similar lesson can be learned when you’re eating out.
 If you can’t finish your restaurant meal, don’t let your food (and your money!) go to waste – ask for a doggie bag and take the food home with you to reheat and enjoy later.

 And if you’re really not feeling a leftover meal, consider whether or not your food scraps could be fed to your pets.
 Just make sure not to feed animals anything that might be hazardous to their health (such as poultry bones for dogs).

-If you've decided a particular food item simply isn't going to be eaten, composting it is a great option!
+If you’ve decided a particular food item simply isn’t going to be eaten, composting it is a great option for reducing food waste!
 A compost bin gives you a useful method for harvesting the caloric energy and plentiful nutrients present in your food in a different way.
 After the items have biodegraded, you can use the compost to fertilise your garden.